thomasvincent/assemblyline/README.md

     }
 ```

-One other important note is on the assemblyline project we don't use the maven release plugin or update to next SNAPSHOT versions as it causes unwanted noise and commits to our many github repos.
-Instead we use a fixed development `x.x-SNAPSHOT` version so we can easily work in development on multiple projects that have maven dependencies with each other.
+One other important note is on the assemblyline project we don't use the gradle release plugin or update to next SNAPSHOT versions as it causes unwanted noise and commits to our many github repos.
+Instead we use a fixed development `x.x-SNAPSHOT` version so we can easily work in development on multiple projects that have gradle dependencies with each other.

 Now that we don't store the next release version in the poms we need to figure it out during the release.
 Rather than store the version number in the repo which involves a commit and not too CD friendly (i.e. would trigger another release just for the version update) we use the `git tag`.
 From this we can get the previous release version, increment it and push it back without triggering another release.
-This seems a bit strange but it has been holding up and has significantly reduced unwanted SCM commits related to maven releases.
+This seems a bit strange but it has been holding up and has significantly reduced unwanted SCM commits related to gradle releases.

 #### Promote Artifacts
-- releases OSS sonartype staging repository so that artifacts are synced with maven central
+- releases OSS sonartype staging repository so that artifacts are synced with gradle central
 - commits generated Helm charts to the assemblyline Helm repo
 - if useGitTagForNextVersion is set (true by default) then the next snapshot development version PR is committed
 ```groovy